lotkey/guardians/README.md

 Go to:
  File -> Clone Repository -> URL

  For the URL you can enter the clone URL or simply lotkey/guardians should work as well.
+GitHub will ask you to select a folder to clone the repository to.
+Once you have cloned the repository into a folder you should be able to open the project with Unity Hub.

+ Open Unity Hub -> Add -> Navigate to the folder where you cloned the repository to and select it

+ ### Committing Changes

+ Open up GitHub Desktop and make sure your current repository is "guardians" (this repository).
+Add a quick summary and commit the changes.
+Then push them to the GitHub repository.